 Not all specialties are created equal, so why must their software be generic?
 Basic EHR software works well and good for general practice and most specialties, but doctors have complained about specialty specific not being available in the market.
 The specialty software’s have inbuilt recording systems that make specialty practices functioned efficiently.
 Only a few vendors provide specialty-specific software, so there aren’t many to choose from.
 But the more vendors are cottoning on to the demand and there should be more options in the near future.

 Support is a major issue most practices have with their current vendors.
 A good support team can make small glitches to major roadblocks easy to maneuver while a bad one will just make things worse.
 Some vendors provide support as part of the plan you’re already paying for, while others charge extra for support.
-Scout the market, read reviews or just ask point blank if there will be a special support team assigned to each practitioner and whether you’ll be charged for the service.
+Scout the market, read reviews or just ask if there will be a special support team assigned to each practitioner and whether you’ll be charged for the service.

 There are varying price lists out there, some offer free services, while others charge an arm and a leg for specialty services.
 Either way there will be hidden costs that you might get to know about later.
 Fix your budget and talk to vendors you interview about hidden costs within the contract and whether services such as training and support are free.